-The adventure sport skydiving community in the US and, in fact, worldwide, is active and thriving.
+The adventure sports skydiving community in the US and, in fact, worldwide, is active and thriving.
 Skydiving is most definitely a sport and one in which thousands of people the world over are participating.
-There are even skydiving and parachuting competitions which pit solo and team skydivers against one another to find out who’s the best.
+There are even skydiving and parachuting competitions that pit solo and team skydivers against one another to find out who’s the best.

 The definition of a sport is a “physical activity that is governed by a set of rules or customs often engaged in competitively”.
 Is skydiving a sport?
 Yes, it is.
 Find out more here.